 These activated carbon filters are very effective at removing a wide variety of potential contaminants, including reducing TTHM levels.
 Because this water has been further treated (cleaner), we are finding the chlorine residual leaving the Water Plant is no longer dropping (reducing) at the same rate.
 As a result, some customers, primarily those located furthest from the Water Plant, are receiving water with a slightly higher chlorine level.
 This, along with the fact other tastes and odors have been removed, has resulted in some inquires about a chlorine taste/odor.

-Based on customer feedback and our monitoring of chlorine residuals throughout the community, we are steadily adjusting the chlorine levels this month to balance maintaining a microbiologically safe water and minimizing the amount of chlorine.
+Based on customer feedback and our monitoring of chlorine residuals throughout the community, we adjusted the chlorine levels to balance maintaining a microbiologically safe water and minimizing the amount of chlorine.

 The newly upgraded Water Treatment Plant was dedicated on May 26, 2016.